The 4% Rule of Thumb for Financial Independence: A Simple Guide

 What is the 4% rule of financial freedom?

-Withdraw ~4% of invested assets in year one, then adjust for inflation each year.
-It’s a simple, research-based way to estimate a sustainable income stream.
+Withdraw about 4% of invested assets in year one, then adjust for inflation each year.
+It’s a simple, research-based way to estimate a sustainable income stream for long-term planning.

 Does the 4% rule actually work?

-It’s a starting point, not a guarantee.
-Pair it with sensible allocation, low fees, tax awareness, and periodic reviews tailored to you.
+It’s a starting point, not a promise.
+Pair it with a sensible asset mix, low costs, tax awareness, and periodic check-ins.
+Adjust if your goals or markets change so your plan stays realistic.

 Is $6 million enough to retire at 65?

-At 4%, $6M suggests ~$240,000 before taxes per year—comfortable for many.
-Adjust for taxes, healthcare, and any pensions or annuities.
+At 4%, $6M suggests about $240,000 before taxes per year—comfortable for many.
+Your needs depend on taxes, healthcare, location, and any pensions or annuities.
+Model a few scenarios to see what fits your life.

 Conclusion: Your Journey to Financial Independence